- Exercise & Fitness

 How to Do Nordic Walking

 If I see a steps when I’m on a walk I happily climb them.
-I enjoy the challenge of climbing stairs in buildings, going from floor to floor without stopping.
-Deliberately going up and down stairs in quick succession, though, seems like forced exercise to me and is something I don’t do very often.
-Exercise has to be fun!
+I enjoy the challenge of climbing stairs in buildings, going from floor to floor without stopping instead of using an elevator.
+Deliberately going up and down stairs in quick succession, though, seems like forced exercise to me.
+I do it occasionally but not very often.
+Exercise has to be fun for me.

 Stair climbing is great exercise.
 It's a low impact exercise and increases cardiorespiratory fitness.
 It's more stressful for the body than walking on a flat surface, however.
 The intensity and duration of stair climbing sessions should be increased gradually.
 Incorporating mini strength workouts such as stair climbing into a regular walk is an excellent way to boost the exercise value of the walk.